Bluegales/certificates/example_scripts/README.md

 1. Copy `config_example.ts` to `config.ts`.
 2. *Optional:* Change the chain.
-3. Add the following information
+3. Add the following to the config
-   1. your private key you want to use to attest
-   2. your public key under attester.
+   1. your public key under attester.
-   3. your lighthouse api key.
+4. Add the following enviroment variables
+   1. PRIVATE_KEY
+   2. LIGHT_HOUSE_API_KEY
-4. Ensure you have funds on the specified chain.
+5. Ensure you have funds on the specified chain.

 To test, run:

+**IMPORTANT** run these scripts from within this directory!

 `npx tsx sample_scripts/script.ts`